-It started as paintings inside caves, then Papyrus for early documenting, and today we are looking for DNA as storage solutions.
-As our hunger for storage soars, so is technologies that have evolved from ages.
+It started as paintings inside caves, then Papyrus for early documentation, and today we are looking for DNA as a storage solution.
+As our hunger for storage soars, so is technologies that have evolved over the ages.

 I`ve put together a brief timeline of how storage techniques have evolved.
 Think of it as a highlight reel from the past.